YLKnight/YLKnight.github.io/index.md

 Here is **Guang Yang**.

-I am a postdoctoral fellow in Department of Statistics, The Chinese University of Hong Kong (STA, CUHK).
+I am a Postdoctoral Fellow in the Department of Statistics and Data Science at The Chinese University of Hong Kong, working with Prof. Junhui Wang.
+I received my PhD in Statistics from the School of Data Science at City University of Hong Kong under the supervision of Prof. Long Feng.
+Prior to that, I received my Bachelor's degree in Economic Statistics from the School of Statistics at Renmin University of China.

-My current research interests focus on statistical machine learning, medical imaging analysis, etc.
+My current research interests focus on statistical machine learning and medical imaging analysis.

 <br>